"I Can't Meditate" — Mindfulness for Anxious, Racing Minds

 Good news: a racing mind doesn't disqualify you from mindfulness — it's the reason to practice.
 Mindfulness isn't about having a quiet mind.
 It's about noticing when your mind is loud.
 Every time you catch yourself spiraling and think "wait, I'm spiraling" — that's mindfulness.
 You already do it.
+Pairing this awareness with grounding techniques can make the skill even more effective when anxiety escalates.

 When You Need It Right Now